gmparg/IJGI-Patterns/README.md

 * **shopping_experience_learned_query.pl and all other files ending with _query_**: These are like the previous one but with the addition of the relevant queries to derive conditional probabilities, given that the particular function is supported.

 # Spatial and Statistical Analysis Results

+**results.csv**: contains all numerical results of the spatial and statistical analysis for the experiment in the paper